 In short, now that you’re devoted to the cause, how do you inspire your superiors to share in your passion of strengthening employee engagement at your company?

-We’ve written an entire guide on the art of activating employee voice, but one section in particular is especially relevant to this topic.
+We’ve written an entire guide on the art of activating employee voice, but one section, in particular, is especially relevant to this topic.
 Here are four solid and tested methods to help you sell employee engagement to your company.

 1. Establish an employee first philosophy.

 Sometimes blunt is best.
 Have a conversation directly with leadership to talk to them about the importance of employee voice.
-Express that while shareholder value and customer satisfaction are outputs, the only thing the company really has direct control over is inputs.
+Express that while shareholder value and customer satisfaction are outputs, the only thing the company really has direct control over its inputs.
 These inputs are your employees, the ones who design the products, the services, who interact with your customers and act as brand evangelists.
-Employees must be prioritized first, because they are the lifeblood and the future of the company.
+Employees must be prioritized first because they are the lifeblood and the future of the company.